The Vermont Statutes Online

 § 133-1505.
 Transfers of appropriations

-At any time within the fiscal year, the Board of Selectmen may transfer funds from single budget line items to other budget line items.
+At any time within the fiscal year, the Selectboard may transfer funds from single budget line items to other budget line items.
 A budget line item will be an individual budget item listed on the budget presented to and approved under section 1503 of this charter.

 § 133-1506.
 Fees and fines